 Nature: risks relating to variations in the prices of energy, gas and other fuels.

-Activity areas: the energy market risks are concentrated in the Central Market Direction where the buying and selling of electricity and gas determine risk positions arising from the volatility of energy commodity prices.
+Activity areas: the energy market risks are concentrated in the Central Market Department where the buying and selling of electricity and gas determine risk positions arising from the volatility of energy commodity prices.

 Nature: risks related to variations in interest rates, liquidity, credit spread and exchange rates.